Skip to content

 That’s why we run social groups up and down the country for blind veterans to get together with others in the same position as themselves.
 And our volunteers provide a crucial lifeline through befriending support and helping blind veterans in their local community.

-Icon of a person talking on a smartphone
+Icon of a smart phone and a computer

 An icon of lots of people